ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/neural_network/neural_network.rst

    Structure of a neural network

-The MLP shown in :numref:`nn_structure` has two inputs, two hidden layer with three neurons each and one output.
+The MLP shown in :numref:`nn_structure` has two inputs, two hidden layer with three neurons each, and one output.
 The input is defined as:

 .. math::